 In addition to the populations previously mentioned, these programs serve youth from impoverished communities or communities heavily impacted by violence or drugs, youth engaging in substance use and youth struggling in school.
-Programs under The Youth Violence section work with youth at the younger end of the targeted age range.
+Programs under The Youth Violence section work with youth at the younger end of the targeted age range of 10-24.

 For additional information regarding Primary Youth Violence Prevention and/or Youth at Risk programs, please contact Lonnie McAdoo at Lonnie.McAdoo@MassMail.State.MA.US or call at 617-624-5430 or Steven Smyth at Steven.Smyth@State.MA.US or call at 617-624-5490.